-Two birds open the robe of their Queen and reveal what defines her status: a complicated workings of a precise machinery.
+Two birds open the robe of their Queen and reveal what defines her status: The complicated mechanism of a precise machinery.
 A clockwork.
 A symbol of time.

 Did Michael Jackson illustrate the cycle of life on the DANGEROUS cover?

-The throne of the Bird Queen is identical to the throne of the Dog King.
+The throne of the Queen on DANGEROUS is identical to the throne of the King.
 The circular backrest represents a halo, a subtle symbol found in many paintings of sovereigns.

 The circular back of the Queen’s throne is also based on the columns that signified world domination in ancient paintings of kings.